Arad119/Fragfinder-GUI/README.md

 1. Download the latest release via [Fragfinder-GUI/releases](https://github.com/Arad119/Fragfinder-GUI/releases).
 2. Run "fragfinder Setup.exe".
 3. The program should start as soon as the program has been installed.
-4. You can find the installation path in "%LocalAppData%\fragfinder\app-1.0.0".
+4. You can find the installation path in "%LocalAppData%\fragfinder\app-1.0.1".
 5. Create a shortcut for "fragfinder.exe".

 ### How to use

 1. Select the folder which your JSON files are located.
+2. Optional: Specify a STEAMID64 to only export their highlights - If no STEAMID64 is specified, all highlights will be exported.
+3. Process Demos and then specify a filepath for where the filepath where the highlights.txt file should get saved.
-2. Let the program process all of the files, length can vary depending on how many demos there are.
+4. Let the program process all of the json files, length can vary depending on how many demos there are.
-3. Specify the filepath where the highlights.txt file should get saved.
+5. Find your highlights.txt file at you decided to save it.

 <p align="right">(<a href="#top">back to top</a>)</p>